Rolling tachyons for separated brane-antibrane systems: Introduction

 This work is organized as follows.
 In section~\ref{sec:braneaction} we give some background on the brane-antibrane worldsheet action on the disk, emphasizing the role of the Fermi multiplets that realize the Chan-Patton degrees of freedom.
 In section~\ref{sec:contactterms} we discuss the role of contact terms in canceling the divergences that arises when tachyon perturbations collide.
-In section~\ref{sec:secbeta} we examine the system from the point of view of boundary renormalization group flow, and how the contact term arises in this context.
-Finally in section~\ref{sec:effective} we discuss space-time effective actions for the system, before the conclusions.
+In section~\ref{sec:secbeta} we examine the system from the point of view of boundary renormalization group flow, and obtain our main results about the marginality of the rolling tachyon profile.
+Finally in the discussion we give the implications of our results for space-time effective actions.
 Some lengthy computations are given in the appendices.